VarianAPIs/Varian-Code-Samples/README.md

 # Varian Code Samples
 Here you will find code samples for ESAPI and other Varian APIs and web services.

+## Developer Support
-Please use [the issues section](../../issues) if you have any questions/comments/problems.
-Or e-mail eclipsedeveloper at varian dot com.
+Please check out [our Wiki](../../wiki), use [the issues section](../../issues) if you have any questions/comments/problems, or e-mail eclipsedeveloper at varian dot com.

 ## Eclipse Scripting API Samples
 * [Single File Plugin Scripts](Eclipse%20Scripting%20API/plugins)